All Episodes

 Macaulay Culkin lived in that building.

-They're gonna blow up.
+They're going to blow up.

-I said, no.
+I said, no, no.

 Those stopped after my first appearance.

-Uh and then what else?
+And what else?

-And what I got back was Trump wants to talk to you about this.
+And what I got back was: Trump wants to talk to you about this.

 Here's the number.